raleel/cfi-srd/0001_Characters.md

 ### Action Points

 How often a character can act in a [Combat Round](0008_Combat.md?id=combat-rounds) is determined by Action Points.
 Starting characters begin with 2 Action Points but gain more as they rise in Rank.
-See the relevant Class Advancement Tables for details.
+See the relevant Class Advancement Tables under [Classes](0003_Classes.md) for details.

 ### Damage Modifier